matkovst/ComputerVisionToolkit/README.md

 - **C++11** ( or higher ) compiler
 - **CMake** >= 3.10
 - **OpenCV** >= 3.0
+- ( optional ) OpenCV with CUDA support

 ## Build
 The whole project can be built with CMake